prasannax1/starships/README.md

  * Section 0 is the diplomatic office.
 It contains residence for diplomatic guests, residences for admiralty, a dining hall and a holo conference auditorium.
 The upper shuttlebay has been converted into a large party hall + dining area with gardens for diplomatic functions.
 The lower hangar contains 3 *Dove* class yachts for diplomatic missions.

+ * Section 1 is the main hospital.
+It also contains a quarantine area.
+The upper shuttle-bay is converted into additional wards and a physical therapy ground.
+The lower hangar contains two *Nightingale* class medevac vehicles.

- * Sections 1, 3, 5, 6, 10, 11, 13, 14 and 15 are various science labs.
+ * Sections 2, 3, 5, 6, 10, 11, 13, and 14 are various science labs.
 The labs are reconfigurable per ship.
 These sections also contain 2 holodecks each, and a medium mess hall.
-The upper shuttlebays of each contain 8 *Magpie* class heavy runabouts, which are the primary mission craft of the *Aviary*.
-The lower hangars contain *White Owl* class ships in 4 of these sections.
+The upper shuttlebays of each contain 10 *Magpie* class heavy runabouts, which are the primary mission craft of the *Aviary*.
+The lower hangars contain *White Owl* class ships in 4 of these sections (3,5,11 & 13).
 The lower hangars of the other sections are converted into additional labs, holodecks, residence areas, cargo holds, and in the case of the exo-botany department, a mini-forest.

- * Section 2 is the main hospital.
-It also contains a quarantine area.
-The upper shuttle-bay is converted into additional wards and a physical therapy ground.
-The lower hangar contains two *Nightingale* class medevac vehicles.

  * Section 4 is auxillary engineering.
 It has engineering labs and a light industrial replicator.
 The upper shuttlebay contains 4 *Dragonfly* class shuttles modified to be tugs.
 The lower hangar is converted to a forge to build large scale projects and repair any damaged ships.